top of page

 The noun 'tenure' traces its etymological lineage to the Latin term 'tenere,' meaning 'to hold' or 'to keep.'
 In medieval Latin, the word 'tenitura' emerged, signifying the act of holding or possessing land.
 As this concept evolved, 'tenure' came to represent not only the holding of land but also the holding of a particular position, job, office, or property for an extended period, often with the expectation of permanence or security.
 This etymological journey reflects the fundamental notion that 'tenure' involves the act of holding or maintaining something over time, emphasizing its historical connection between the sense of security and extended possession inherent in the word's modern definition.

-Quiz: Find the meaning of the noun tenure:
+Find the correct meaning of the noun tenure:

 Try Again!